-Figure 152.
+Figure 161.
 The USB storage / FTP page.

 You can enable the FTP server only when a USB storage is connected to the router (in this case, the Connected value is displayed in the USB storage field).

 Select the Enable checkbox; if needed, change the router's port used by the FTP server in the Port field (by default, the standard port 21 is specified).
-Then click the Apply button.

-To allow access to the content of the USB storage for users of your LAN, proceed to the System / USB users page and create needed accounts.
+Select the Anonymous login checkbox to enable anonymous access to the content of the USB storage for users of your LAN.
+If you want to provide authorized access to the content of the USB storage for users of your LAN, leave the checkbox unselected.
+After applying the parameters on this page, proceed to the System / USB Users page and create needed accounts.